Sprinkler and Fire Protection Installer – Classification Change

 - use the compulsory trade title (or any abbreviation of that title) to describe themselves or their work (e.g. Sprinkler and Fire Protection Installer).

-In addition, as of February 2, 2017, only members of the Journeypersons Class of the College who hold a valid College-issued Certificate of Qualification:
+In addition, only members of the Journeypersons Class of the College who hold a valid College-issued Certificate of Qualification:

 - can use the title “Journeyperson”; and,